 The security of your Duo application is tied to the security of your secret key (skey).
 Secure it as you would any sensitive credential.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!

-Refer to the Duo MFA on AWS Quick Start deployment guide to add Duo MFA to AWS Directory Service logins.
+Refer to the Duo MFA on the AWS Cloud Quick Start Reference Deployment to add Duo MFA to AWS Directory Service logins.